thanashskyr/corporate_management_assistant/README.md

 ## **Corporate Application - Scrum - ToDo list**

 **Tasks for Today 09/05**
+  - Change the DB
+    - remove department_id field from employee
+    - READ ONE EMPLOYEE must contains all the departments employee works
+    - READ ONE DEPARTMENT must contains all the employees working in it

+**Tasks for Today 09/05**

   - Story 60: In the same file create a router /:id/emp that will return all the employees per department
     - e.g. /department/1/emp
   - Story 70: Department Validation
     - No Departments with same name
   - Story 80: Emp Validation

 **Tasks for Today 08/05**